Objection Handling: 25 Common B2B Sales Objections & How to Respond

 Response script:

-Follow-up strategy: Send a build-versus-buy analysis showing the true cost comparison, including hidden costs like management overhead, recruitment, ramp time, and attrition risk.
+Follow-up strategy: Send a build-versus-buy analysis showing true cost comparison, including hidden costs like management overhead, recruitment, ramp time, and attrition risk.

 Objection 16: "We tried something like this before and it didn't work."